 Even good problems, like having to hire more people, require thorough preparation.
 Business growth isn’t linear and there is no step-by-step manual.

-This is why Tara Bryant, Pipedrive’s Global SVP of Sales, took to the SaaStr Annual stage in San Jose to talk about the four categories of the ugly side of growth: hiring, innovation, revenue model and international growth.
+This is why Tara Bryant, Pipedrive’s then-Global SVP of Sales, took to the SaaStr Annual stage in San Jose to talk about the four categories of the ugly side of growth: hiring, innovation, revenue model and international growth.